menacit/practical_cryptography_course/36-key_mgmt_and_hsm.md

 ---
 That's quite neat.
 But how do you use it?

-Several different "interfaces" and "protocols" exist for usage of a HSM/smart-card.
+Several different "interfaces" and "protocols" exist for management/usage of a HSM.

-In this case,
+Many applications/libraries support
-the application (or cryptography library) uses the standardized [**PKCS #11**](https://en.wikipedia.org/wiki/PKCS_11) interface for access to cryptographic operations.
+the standardized [**PKCS #11**](https://en.wikipedia.org/wiki/PKCS_11) interface for access to its cryptographic operations.

 ![bg right:30%](images/36-crypto_keys.jpg)